libis/LIBIS_Tools/README.md

 ### Logger

 The Logger module adds logging functionality to any class.
-Just include the ::LIBIS::Tools::Logger module and the methods debug, info, warn, error and fatal will be available to the class instance.
+Just include the ::Libis::Tools::Logger module and the methods debug, info, warn, error and fatal will be available to the class instance.
 Each method takes a message argument and optional extra parameters.
 The methods all call the message method with the logging level as first argument and the supplied arguments appended.

-The default message method implementation uses the logger of ::LIBIS::Tools::Config.
+The default message method implementation uses the logger of ::Libis::Tools::Config.
 If extra parameters are supplied, the message will be used as a format specification with the extra parameters applied to it.
 If an 'appname' parameter is defined in the Config object, it will be used as program name by the logger, otherwise the class name is taken.